LUPAMBULUS

 Topic: introspection, visualization with new technology

-In the first experiment, radiological examinations were used to draw conclusions about further possibilities for interpreting the artistic and sensual significance of the sculpture.
 The Xcare radiology department at St. Ingbert District Hospital was kind enough to take both X-ray images and a computer tomography scan of the bishop's sculpture.

 The pictures revealed the previously invisible with a highly aesthetic character and conjured up a completely new feel of the bishop.
 Most comparable to a pen and ink drawing, the resulting images accentuated the figure of the bishop as both an interior and exterior view.
 The invisible light revealed something that brought to light a completely new aesthetic on the emotional level of the visual language beneath the objective surface.